cyberark/epv-api-scripts/CyberArk-Common/README.md

-Module that will contain funcitons used by multiple scripts
+This module contains functions used in multiple scripts.